 Winston serves as a repository of information on educating students who learn differently.
 Whether through our acclaimed Symposium and Winston Learning Series or through serving as a host campus for practicum students, we actively make an effort to keep community members informed about a variety of topics and best practices regarding students with learning differences.

 The use of advanced technology throughout the school enhances our students’ unique learning styles.
-Available technology includes: The AT&T Digital Media Lab, LCD projectors, Kurzweil, Dragon Speaks, tablet computers, educational resources for use at home and school, and computers in every classroom.
+Available technology includes The Digital Innovation Lab, Interactive ViewBoard Displays, iPad classroom carts, 3D Printers, Robotics for every classroom, Veative educational 3D glasses carts for all grade levels, Cybersecurity laptops, educational resources for use at home and school, and one on one Chromebooks for every student.

 Preparation for the Future: